 Jagat Shiromani Temple is one of its kind.
 Masterpiece.
 The temple has beautiful carvings and is built using a variety of stones.
 There is an interesting story as to why this was constructed.
 You can find the complete details in my post on Jagat Shiromani Temple.

 Ambikeshwar Temple can easily pass off as an ordinary temple dedicated to Lord Shiva.
 However, the uniqueness of the temple is that it is set lower than the road level.
 It has a Shiva lingam which is set below the ground.
 During monsoon, the temple gets submerged in water.
 You can find the complete details in my post – Ambikeshwar Temple, A protagonist in the history of Amer

-Anokhi Textile Museum Jaipur
+Anokhi Museum Of Hand Printing Jaipur

 Check out my previous post on 5 Reason why I love Amer Fort.

 Amer Fort Light and Sound Show